Heritage Tree Details

 Picea sitchensis

 Half a century before Christopher Columbus sailed to the America’s, a tiny Sitka spruce began its life nourished by a nurse log on the Oregon coast.
-Today, it is the largest and oldest tree in the Cap Perpetua Scenic Area of the Siuslaw National Forest.
-Nearly 600 years old, it stands over 185 feet …
+Today, it is the largest and oldest tree in the Cape Perpetua Scenic Area of the Siuslaw National Forest.
+Nearly 600 years old, it stands over 185 feet tall and has a circumference of 40 feet.

 Read More